If things get better with age, then I'm approaching magnificence.

 - Dorchester fun facts

-- where (Andy, Potter, Snitch & moi live
+- where (Andy, Potter & moi live

 - I went to a Dame Edna Everidge show and laughed so hard I almost wet 'em. :) I was reading John Lahr's biography but found it not as interesting as the autobiography My Gorgeous Life.
 I'm also quite the fan of Lily Tomlin.